PeteHaitch/phd_thesis/markdown/a_statistical_model_of_methlyC-seq.md

 * Notation abuse: e.g. $m$ is defined with respect to m-tuples but also in terms of $m_{i}$.
 Similarly, $M$ is used to represent methylation patterns but also in terms of $M_{i}$.
 Perhaps use different typefaces to distinguish them?
 * Autocorrelation or correlation?
 * Link to all software and corresponding publications
+* Decide how to give the total number of a loci and samples in a consistent way.
+Currently usign $n_{loci}$ for loci and $n$ for samples, which is inconsistent.
+* Decide how to denote coverage.
+Currently using $U + M$ rather than $N$ because $N$ and $n$ are already being used to represent multiple variables.